bramscher/konmashi/docs/# Req Docs-PRD2:Konmashi.md

         * **AC5:** The system flags or handles any errors during the LLM API call gracefully (e.g., logs error, potentially retries, or informs the user if generation fails).

 **3. Story 2.3: Conversational AI Request for Image Post (with AI Image)**
-    * **User Story:** "As a Tenant, I want to request an image-based social media post (e.g., for Instagram, Facebook) via the conversational Orchestrator AI by providing a topic or simple prompt for the image and an optional related caption idea, so that I can quickly generate initial on-brand visual content."
+    * **User Story:** "As a Tenant, I want to request an image-based social media post (e.g., for Instagram, Facebook) via the conversational Orchestrator Kroid by providing a topic or simple prompt for the image and an optional related caption idea, so that I can quickly generate initial on-brand visual content."
     * **Acceptance Criteria (ACs):**
-        * **AC1:** The Orchestrator AI chat interface accepts natural language requests for image-based posts.
+        * **AC1:** The Orchestrator Kroid chat interface accepts natural language requests for image-based posts.
         * **AC2:** The user can specify a topic or provide a simple prompt for the desired image.
         * **AC3:** The user can optionally provide a topic or text for an accompanying caption.
         * **AC4:** The request is successfully submitted to the backend for processing.
-        * **AC5:** The user receives an acknowledgement from the Orchestrator AI that the image post generation has started.
+        * **AC5:** The user receives an acknowledgement from the Orchestrator Kroid that the image post generation has started.

 **4. Story 2.4: AI Generation of On-Brand Image & Caption**
     * **User Story:** "As the System (Konmashi AI), I want to process the tenant's request (from Story 2.3) and their brand identity to generate a relevant, on-brand image (using an integrated AI image generation service) and, if a caption topic was provided, a corresponding caption, so that the tenant receives a useful visual post draft."